mrbajaj/create-leetcode-session/README.md

-# Guide to Using the cURL Command for LeetCode Creating Leetcode Session
+# Guide for Creating Leetcode Session using simple Curl command

 ## Overview